 Businesses with fewer than 5 employees

-Small businesses that would like to provide a death in service benefit to their employees, or even tax-efficient life cover to one or more directors, will usually need a Relevant Life Insurance policy.
+Small businesses that would like to provide a death in service benefit to their employees, or even tax-efficient life cover to one or more directors, will usually need a Relevant Life Insurance policy (sometimes called Directors' Life Insurance).
 This type of insurance is the perfect way to provide your team with the same level of protection as a group scheme, albeit designed for smaller businesses.
 They are especially useful for directors of micro-businesses, such as contractors, as they provide a tax-efficient way of getting cover via your limited company.

 Companies with 5 or more staff